paulboul1013/os/README.md

 new kernel is able to print strings

 have correct character positioning，spanning throug multiple lines，line break。If it tires to write outside of the screen range? it will solve next section

+## viedo-scroll

+scroll the screen when the text reaches the bottom

+see `drivers/screen.c` and note that at the bottom of `print_char` there is a new section (line 84) which checks if the current offset is over the screen size and scrolls the text

+scrolling is handled by `memory_copy`，it's simple version of standard `memcpy` but needed named it different name to avoid collsions。see `kernel/util.c` for implementation

+To help visualize scrolling，also implement a function to convert integers to text，`int_to_ascii`。this is a quick implementation of the standard function `itoa`。

+notice that for integers which have double digits or more，they are printed in reverse

+can set a breakpooint  on line 14 on the `kernel.c`